-- published incidental TCRs is made subject to what is stated in sections 4.3.2.3 and 5.6.7 Financial compensation when ad hoc capacity is withdrawn for work. - e.
+- nuisance to international train traffic.
+To minimise this nuisance, the infrastructure managers concerned shall ensure that cross-border rerouting routes are available and shall schedule work simultaneously on both sides of the border wherever possible. - d.
+ProRail may agree on financial compensation for titleholders within the framework of establishing TCRs as described in section 4.3.2.2 Incidental TCRs, taking into account what is stated in section 4.3.2.3 4.3.2.3 Ad -hoc capacity for TCRs and 5.6.6 Compensation scheme planned TCRs.
+Titleholders may be eligible for financial compensation if an update or addition to previously published incidental TCRs is made subject to what is stated in sections 4.3.2.3 and 5.6.7 Financial compensation when ad hoc capacity is withdrawn for work. - e.
 The railway undertaking shall ensure that railway vehicles stabled on tracks earmarked for a TCR are removed before the start of the TCR unless otherwise agreed (and recorded in Btd-planner, see Appendix 23, item 6.1).
-See also section Fout!
-Verwijzingsbron niet gevonden.
-Principles.
+See also section 7.3.5.3.1 Principles.